little-pan/mycat-sync/README.md

 # [Mycat-sync](https://github.com/little-pan/mycat-sync)

 A branch of [MyCAT](http://mycat.io/).
-Mycat sync server is based on synchronized IO(BIO) for simplity and the most important goal of database shard and read/write separation instead of complicated and error-prone non-blocking IO(NIO).
+Mycat sync server is based on blocking IO(BIO) for simplity and the most important goal of database shard and read/write separation instead of complicated and error-prone non-blocking IO(NIO).

 NIO is very complex and obscure, not very useful for databaes middlewares such as mycat.
 For product of database, too